Duncan C. White,

-- August 2015: I've added a new blog entry to my dunq.org blog, entitled: Shared Norms of C Programming?
+- August 2015: I've added a new article to my Practical Software Development pages: Article 9: Shared Norms of C Programming?

 - January 2015: I gave my Introduction to Perl short lecture course (8 lectures), for Computing second year undergraduates.
 I have run this course, or it's predecessors, nearly every year since 1997.
 Here's the supporting web pages.

 - New!
 29th December 2014: I've just finished a new article in my Practical Software Development pages: Article 8: Cool Features #2: Bringing Recursive Data Types to C.

 - 24th November 2014: last week I attended Dave Cross’s excellent 2-day “Advanced Perl Techniques” course, learning lots of great things new to Perl in the last decade or so:-) The most interesting topics were DBIx::Class, aka DBIC, Perl’s most popular ORM (Object Relational Mapper), Moose, Perl's new OO system with a declarative syntax and a simple type-checking system built-in, and Catalyst, one of the many Perl MVC webapp frameworks.